Generative AI Tools

 Is the use of AI tools considered to be academic misconduct at UBC?

 The use of ChatGPT or other generative AI tools does not automatically equate to academic misconduct at UBC.
-At this time, whether the use of AI tools in courses is or is not allowed is a course or program-level decision and there is no overall, UBC-wide ban on its use in teaching and learning.
+At this time, whether the use of AI tools in courses is or is not allowed is a course or program-level decision.
 Individual instructors should clarify expectations with their students early in the term, such as on the syllabus.
-If instructors have questions about any Department of program level policies on artificial intelligence tools, they should reach out to their Department or program.
+If instructors have questions about any Department orf program level policies on artificial intelligence tools, they should reach out to their Department or program.
 Further information is available on generative AI syllabus language.

-• If using ChatGPT and/or generative AI tools on coursework has been prohibited by the instructor, then using these tools would be considered to be academic misconduct.
+• If using ChatGPT and/or generative AI tools on coursework has been prohibited by the instructor, then using these tools to complete assignments would be considered academic misconduct.

 • If using ChatGPT and/or generative AI tools has been permitted by the instructor, then instructors should make sure to convey the limitations of use and how it should be acknowledged and use should stay within those bounds.

-• If the use of ChatGPT and/or generative AI tools has not been discussed or specified by the instructor, then it is likely to be considered as prohibited as an example of the “use or facilitation of unauthorized means to complete an examination or coursework” and more specifically as “accessing websites or other online resources not specifically permitted by the instructor or examiner” (Discipline for Academic Misconduct, Vancouver and Okanagan 3.1.b.iv), and potentially plagiarism (3.1.e).
+• If the use of ChatGPT and/or generative AI tools has not been discussed or specified by the instructor, then it could be considered as prohibited as an example of the “use or facilitation of unauthorized means to complete an examination or coursework” and more specifically as “accessing websites or other online resources not specifically permitted by the instructor or examiner” (Discipline for Academic Misconduct, Vancouver and Okanagan 3.1.b.iv), and potentially plagiarism (3.1.e).
+Students should discuss this with their instructor if it is not addressed on the syllabus.

 Students should not assume that all available technologies are permitted.
 If students are not sure about whether AI tools are allowed, as with any tool, they must ask their instructor for clarity and guidance.